Luis Peral Guerra: Biography

 Between 2007 and 2015, during the 8th, 9th and 10th terms of the Cortes Generales, Peral served as Senator, designated by the regional legislature.
 Spokesman of the Partido Popular (PP) for Interior (2008-2011) and Education (2011-2015), he took part representing the PP in the Traffic Law modification in 2009, in the 2010 Asylum Law and in the 2013 Law for the Improvement of Quality in Education (LOMCE).
 He promoted amendments in the modifications of the Penal Code in 2010 and 2015 (especially in the articles related with human trafficking and sexual crimes against minors), in the 2009 Immigration Law and in the 2010 Abortion Law.
 During the X Legislature, Luis Peral made 15 parliamentary questions in the Senate Plenary sessions and 138 in the Senate Committees and promoted 3 Motions in Plenary sessions and 4 in Committees, including a Motion about support to the Family, a Motion for the dissolution of city councils governed by the political arm of ETA terrorist group, according to the Political Parties Law and a Motion about Human Rights Violations in Central Africa.

 A member of the sector of the PP opposed to abortion and surrogacy, during his mandate as Minister of Education (2003–2007) the region delayed the implementation of the subject of Educación para la Ciudadanía promoted by the national government of José Luis Rodríguez Zapatero.
 (Note: He also personally awarded the Ultra-Conservative lobby HazteOir in 2004.
 He claimed the decision had been taken by a jury.)
 Peral broke the party discipline in July 2016 when he deliberately missed the voting for the Law against the LGTB-Phobia promoted by the PP government presided by Cristina Cifuentes, after his request for a separate voting for 6 of the 81 articles of that law was rejected by the PP parliamentary group.
 He resigned his seat as member of the Assembly in December 2016 alleging "personal reasons", and also announced the end of his political activity.

+Member of the Board of the Foundations Educación y Evangelio, Horizontes Abiertos and NEOS and of the Consejo Nacional de la Asociación Católica de Propagandistas (ACdP).